n00b69/woa-op7/guide/English/status.md

 # Running Windows on the OnePlus 7 Pro / 7T Pro

 ## Project Status
-> The support status on this page assumes the device is running OOS11 / ROMs that use OOS11 firmware.
-OOS12 is not officially supported and things may not work as expected.
->
 > To boot Windows on OOS12-based ROMs, you need to flash OOS11 devcfg before booting Windows.
 You can use the **devcfg flasher** feature in **WOA Helper** to do this.

 #### (un)Supported models